State of knowledge

 The following data should be backed up regularly:

-(A suitable security mechanism must be defined at Active Directory level)
+(A suitable backup mechanism must be defined at Active Directory level)

-Without a schema extension, this only affects the "extensionName" attribute.
+Without schema extension, this only affects the "extensionName" attribute.

-This attachment is not reserved exclusively for the UCServer; other applications can also store data here.
+This attribute is not reserved exclusively for the UCServer; other applications can also store data here.

-You can see which attributes are involved under "Advanced" on the "User database" page in UCServer administration.
+Which attributes are involved can be seen under "Advanced" on the "User database" page in the UCServer administration.

 MetaDirectory Enterprise